 Only viridans streptococci of the "milleri group" should be tested using this system.
 Other organisms may yield positive results in any of the test wells.
 Occasionally other colors of fluorescence occur.
-These reactions are not due to the respective enzyme activity and should be disregarded.
+These are not reactions due to the respective enzyme activity and should be disregarded, except in the case of circle one.
 If in doubt, hold the product label under the Wood's lamp as a color guide.